 Hourly Support Staff

-The Hourly Support Staff is often a full time position working in an hourly capacity.
-Most commonly these positions are scheduled to have thirty-six hours one week, and forty-eight hours the next week, not all Hourly Support Staff positions work these hours.
-In this position … Read More
+The Hourly Support Staff is often a full-time position working in an hourly capacity.
+Most commonly, these positions are scheduled to have 36 hours in one week, and 48 hours in the next week.
+Not all Hourly Support Staff positions work these hours.
+This position … Read More

-The Live-in staff is the primary source of information about the daily happenings of the individuals they serve.
-A live-in must be aware of all upcoming medical appointments, and must be knowledgeable about each individuals Person Centered Plan.
-They will communicate with Administrators to ensure … Read More
+Live-in staff is the primary source of information about the daily happenings of the individuals they serve.
+A live-in must be aware of all upcoming medical appointments and must be knowledgeable about each individual’s Person-Centered Plan.
+They will communicate with Administrators to ensure the highest … Read More